Black Rutilated Quartz Oval Cabochon media thumbnails

 How rutile needles form in quartz

-Bezel setting (925 silver) — The 16 × 13 mm format with only a 4 mm profile allows for a low-wall bezel in 925 silver.
-Black rutile needles on quartz in bright silver create an elegant combination without excess.
+• Bezel setting (925 silver) — The 16 × 13 mm format with only 4 mm profile facilitates a low-wall bezel in 925 silver.
+The black rutile needles in quartz set in bright silver create an elegant combination without excess.

-Statement rings / Pendants with silver settings — Black needles on a light background work in any mounting configuration.
+• Statement rings / Pendants with silver mounting — The black needles against a light background work in any mounting configuration.
 For a ring: a closed bezel to protect the edges.

 Rutilated quartz in lapidary tradition

-Quartz with rutile inclusions is known in the international lapidary trade under names such as "Rutilated Quartz" or "Venus hair stone".
-It has been appreciated in artisan jewelry since the 18th century, especially in central Europe, where golden inclusions were more common than black ones.
-Black rutile in quartz is a less frequent chromatic variant than golden rutile, with a more austere aesthetic that fits particularly well with contemporary and minimalist jewelry in silver-toned metals.
+Quartz with rutile inclusions is known in the international lapidary trade by names such as "Rutilated Quartz" or "Venus hair stone".
+It has been prized in artisan jewelry since the 18th century, especially in central Europe, where golden inclusions were more common than black ones.

-In the tradition of crystals, black rutilated quartz is associated with clarity emerging from contrast: darkness within transparency as a metaphor for integrating complexities without losing the overall vision.
+In crystal tradition, black rutilated quartz is associated with clarity emerging from contrast: the dark within the transparent as a metaphor for integrating complexities without losing sight of the bigger picture.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.